What is an atrial septal defect?

 Your doctor will explain what symptoms to watch for at home.
 Regular checkups will help your doctor watch your baby for symptoms over time.

 Your doctor will make sure that you have all the information you need to take care of your baby at home.

 Many babies won't have any symptoms.
 They will only need regular checkups.
 But it is important to watch for symptoms that may mean there is a problem.
 These include:

 - Not eating well.

-- Trouble gaining weight.
+- Not gaining enough weight.

 Follow-up care is a key part of your child's treatment and safety.
 Be sure to make and go to all appointments, and call your doctor if your child is having problems.
 It's also a good idea to know your child's test results and keep a list of the medicines your child takes.

 Where can you learn more?

 Go to https://www.healthwise.net/patientEd

 Enter Z961 in the search box to learn more about "Learning About Mild Atrial Septal Defect in Newborns".

 Medical Review:Adam Husney MD - Family Medicine & Martin J. Gabica MD - Family Medicine